Prime Minister of New Zealand

 - Public Relations

-Elected Prime Minister at 37 years old, Jacinda is the world's youngest female head of government, and only the second to become a mother while still in office (after Benazir Bhutto).
+Elected Prime Minister at 37 years old, Jacinda became the world's youngest female head of government in 2017.

 Jacinda was born in Hamilton and grew up in Morrinsville and Murupara.